In this article...

 In this article, we explain exceptions to hearsay in Illinois.
 As you may already know from our other article, Hearsay Explained, hearsay is testimony that quotes people who are not present in court.
 Hearsay evidence is inadmissible for lack of a firsthand witness.
 However, there are several exceptions to hearsay.
 In this article, we’ll review the exceptions to hearsay and answer questions like, “What are the exceptions to hearsay?” and “When can hearsay evidence be admitted through another person’s testimony?”
 Hearsay exceptions do not mandate truthfulness; they only mean that the trier of fact (jury or judge) can be informed of the statement, therefore allowing the trier to consider it when deciding on the verdict of a case.
 Triers are also not required to believe or consider exceptions to hearsay statements.

-There are three different categories for all of the exceptions to hearsay; 1) availability of declarant immaterial, 2) declarant unavailable, and 3) residual exceptions to hearsay.
+There are three different categories for all of the exceptions to hearsay; 1.
+The availability of declaration immaterial, 2.
+Declarant unavailable, and 3. residual exceptions to hearsay.

 Even if a person with first-hand knowledge is available to testify, second-hand evidence can be admitted under the following circumstances: